kevinpmbudd/FEND_Project_5/README.md

 ```
 $ gulp resources
 ```
-will minify and compress resources for a build.
+will minify, compress and optimize resources for a build.

 This project is licensed under the terms of the MIT license.